joaovbsevero/spark-docx-summarizer/README.md

 - Streamlit app
 - A shared volume for SQLite

-Once you have your services running you can spin up the Spark job to process your requests
+Once you have your services running you can spin up the Spark job to listen for new file uploads

 ```bash
 ./scripts/job.sh